workgena/awesome-hardware/mice/sculpt_ergonomic_mouse/README.md

 ![img](sculpt_ergonomic_mouse.jpg?style=centerme)

 The mouse is different from traditional mice.
-The "globe" shape and angle make the muse really comfortable for long work sessions.
+The "globe" shape and angle make the mouse really comfortable for long work sessions.
 This is *Top-1 recommendations* if you care about heals.
 The mouse is toward to vertical-mice-family, but not totally, it has some angle.
 So it it still more-or-less traditional mouse.
 So you will quickly get used to it.

 ## Why is it awesome?
 The angled design make significantly less pressure on carpal tunnel.
-What it (mouse shape) makes - it turns your wrist into a more **anatomically natural position** - then you **elbow and your shoulder tends to relax**.
+What it does - it turns your wrist into a more **anatomically natural position** - then you **elbow and your shoulder tends to relax**.

 ## What is good?
 - Overall good mouse: build quality, shape, buttons, scroll, feet, etc,